 I’ve spent the better part of a decade earning a living by training clients and working with athletes.
 In that time, the biggest misconceptions that I have seen over and over have been related to training for fat loss.
 I hate to generalize, but most women (and some men) believe that they should avoid all weight training and only perform “cardio” and abdominal exercises to get their ideal physique.
 I see this manifest in our group classes in the form of going through the motions during the strength portion and then only focusing on the conditioning portion of the workout – and often followed up by a few sets of sit-ups or something similar.
 My guess is that if you are guilty of this approach, you probably haven’t seen very good results with it.
 Maybe you lost a few pounds initially, but now you have plateaued and you may have even gained a pound or two.
 This faulty approach is perpetuated by novice trainers, workout routines published in “fitness” magazines, and a few common exercise myths.
-In previous blog posts, Mark and I have addressed both the myth of the fat-burning zone and the myth of spot reduction.
-Take a minute to go back and review them if you aren’t familiar.

 The hour or so you spend in the gym accounts for a very small portion of your daily caloric expenditure.
 Unless you are a professional athlete that trains and practices for several hours each day, the large majority of your daily caloric expenditure comes from your Basal Metabolic Rate (or BMR), the calories burned to sustain your bodily functions on a daily basis.
 One of the most effective ways of increasing your BMR is through increasing the amount of lean muscle mass on your body.
 This is, of course, only achievable through weight training, preferably in the form of deadlifts, squats, presses, and other multi-joint, compound movements.
 You see, for every pound of lean muscle that you add, you will burn approximately 50 calories more per day.
 That might not sound like much but keep in mind if you swap out 5 pounds of fat for 5 pounds of muscle, you will burn close to 300 extra calories a day before you even hit the gym.
 Furthermore, intense weight training results in an afterburn effect where your metabolism is elevated for up to 38 hours after your training session.
 This is known as excess post-exercise oxygen consumption, or EPOC, and you can read more about it in Mark’s post here.
 Doing cardio alone will only decrease your BMR as time goes on.
 This turns into an uphill battle as your BMR keeps dropping, you’ll need to increase the amount of cardio you do to create the same deficit.
 Without weight training, you’ll lose muscle which will actually account for some weight loss, and you might even lose a few pounds of fat if your diet is decent, but it’s unlikely you will achieve (or maintain) the level of fat loss you desire.